 However, securitisation is an efficient financial tool provided it is used reasonably.
 She can by example, allowing companies to get their claims to work in the financial market while reducing risk, as proposed by Coface, a credit insurance reference company.

-Also to be discovered : SPB sampling: what is it?
+Also to be discovered : Société Générale Particuliers: Customer Code and Secret Code, what

 Plan de l'article